 Babies born to women with diabetes are often much bigger in size and weight.
 This condition is called “macrosomia.”

-When mothers have high blood sugar levels, the baby get too much sugar through the placenta.
+When mothers have high blood sugar levels, the baby gets too much sugar through the placenta.
 The baby’s pancreas senses it and starts making more insulin to use it up.
-This extra sugar gets converted to fat later ,making a large baby.
+This extra sugar gets converted to fat later, making it a large baby.

-The baby’s insulin is based on the mother’s high sugar, and when it is suddenly taken away, the blood sugar of the baby drops quickly making their body produce more glucose to balance it out.
+The baby’s insulin is based on the mother’s high sugar, and when it is suddenly taken away, the blood sugar of the baby drops quickly, making the body produce more glucose to balance it out.